Save $5 on your first order with coupon code: SAVE5NOW

 Got Sun?
 Go Solar, 2nd Ed.

 Got Sun?
-Go Solar: Harness Nature’s Free Energy to Heat & Power Your Grid-Tied Home Updated 2nd Edition by Rex A. Ewing & Doug Pratt
+Go Solar: Harness Nature’s Free Energy to Heat & Power Your Grid-Tied Home Updated 2nd Edition

 This straight-talking book cuts through the green energy hype and explains how grid-connected homeowners can be smart about their energy future.
 Solar and wind-generated electricity, solar water heating, passive solar techniques and geothermal heating/cooling will enable homeowners to become self-sufficient while protecting themselves from rising utility rates and grid blackouts.
 With financial incentives now available, the time is perfect to utilize nature’s free energy.

 This is an excellent primer on home application of solar energy.
 Written in a chatty and amusing style, the book is more informational than mechanical.
 Because of the technological advances in the field, books covering the subject need to be updated frequently to remain useful.
 This update of the 2005 edition delivers fresh new information on energy regulations as well as a new section on solar and geothermal heating.

 "Ewing and Pratt both have long standing experience building and living with solar power systems, on and off the grid, with or without wind power.
 Here they augment their 2005 guide to designing and maybe installing a home system by adding chapters on using sunlight to heat the house and heat water, and on geothermal heating and cooling.
 The information they provide is available in many books now, but they present it with an informal and entertaining style that might appeal to many readers." —SciTech Book News